 - 24-hour claims: Free agent claims must stand for 24 hours before the player is awarded to a team and available for the next game day's roster.
 If more than one team claims the same player in this period, the team with the worst record gains the rights to the player.

 For 24-hour or FABB claims, a claim can be withdrawn by any of the claiming teams before the player is awarded.
 Even if all parties drop their claim, another team can claim that player in the initial 24-hour period; the claim will clear as if the original claim were still active.
 If there are no active claims when the 24 hours are up, the player remains a free agent.

 Once a claim is awarded, the team must take possession of the free agent and can adjust his roster accordingly.
 All claims require a drop player or roster adjustment to make room for the new player.
 The claimed free agent can be dropped, but only after the claim is completed and the team's roster is adjusted to accomodate him.

 Claims made during the pre-season use the current season's draft order to determine ownership.
 A team can only have one open claim at a time during the pre-season.
 In case of a tie (identical win-loss records), the player is awarded to the team with the earliest claim.

-Teams are not allowed to intentionally claim players and keep them on their acquired lists without assigning them to active roster positions as a means of preventing other teams from acquiring them.
-Acquired lists are not roster positions and reports of anti-competitive use of the acquired list will be considered cheating.
+Teams are not allowed to intentionally claim players and keep them on their active lists without assigning them to roster positions as a means of preventing other teams from acquiring them.
+Active lists are not roster positions and reports of anti-competitive use of the active list will be considered cheating.